mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2605.15746v4">The Privacy Subsidy: Kyle's $λ$ under Noise-Perturbed Order-Flow Observation</a></h3>
+  <h3><a href="http://arxiv.org/abs/2605.15746v5">The Privacy Subsidy: Kyle's $λ$ under Noise-Perturbed Order-Flow Observation</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Computer Science and Game Theory-5BC0EB"> <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36"> <img alt="Category Badge" src="https://img.shields.io/badge/Probability-5BC0EB">
   <p><b>Published on:</b> 2026-05-15T08:56:16Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Yuki Nakamura</p>
-    <p><b>Summary:</b> Privacy-preserving cryptocurrency exchanges (shielded AMMs, batched swap auctions, sealed-bid order-flow auctions) alter what the pricing mechanism observes about order flow.
+    <p><b>Summary:</b> Privacy-preserving cryptocurrency exchanges alter what the pricing mechanism observes about order flow.
 We derive the unique linear Kyle equilibrium when a committed Bayesian market maker observes order flow perturbed by independent Gaussian privacy noise.
-The price-impact coefficient and informed-trader strategy both rescale by a single factor in the privacy parameter, and their product is invariant.
+The price-impact coefficient and informed-trader strategy rescale by reciprocal factors of the privacy parameter (one down, one up), so their product is invariant.
 A welfare decomposition then identifies a closed-form per-period transfer from the protocol's LP pool to traders -- the "privacy subsidy", the break-even fee any privacy-aggregated exchange must charge.
 The result is the single-period closed-form privacy-noise analog of Loss-Versus-Rebalancing (Milionis et al. 2022).
 The primary application is shielded AMMs with explicit additive-noise injection (e.g., differential privacy); related designs (batched swaps, sealed-bid auctions, oracle-pegged crossings) require separate frameworks that we leave to future work.</p>
   </details>
 </div>